-- Shoulder for both side of the road with size and material
+- Shoulder for both sides of the road with size and material

 - Road line

-- Curb on side
+- Curb on the side

-In this settings window is possible to switch on/off the visualization of road line, set the colour of it.
-Also, possible to switch on/off the curb on all sides, set the size, shape and the material of it.
+In this settings window it is possible to switch on/off the visualization of road line, set the colour of it.
+Also, it is possible to switch on/off the curb on all sides, set the size, shape and the material of it.